geoserver/geoserver-history/doc/user/source/getting-started/postgis-quickstart/index.rst

 Getting started
 ---------------

 #.
-Download the zip file `<nyc_buildings.zip>`_.
+Download the zip file :download:`nyc_buildings.zip`.
 It contains a PostGIS dump of a subset of buildings from New York City that will be used during in this tutorial.

 #.
 Create a PostGIS database called "nyc".
 This can be done with the following command line::